secretstartups/handbook/support/internal-support/support-escalations.html.md

 ### Out of scope

 1. Add email to org
-1. Escalating tickets for which there is an acceptable business use case provided requiring the acceleration of a resolution.
+1. Escalating tickets for which there is not an acceptable business case provided, requiring the acceleration of a resolution.

 ### De-escalating a ticket when it does not need to be escalated